vladbejenaru/woocommerce-simple-tracking-info/README.md

 The plugin intends to be a very simple one without integration with shipping partners and so on.
 As shop manager you will have the possibility to add traking info for the order (at this moment one traking info per order) and to send this info to the customer.
 At this moment the plugin is not "soft customizable" with a lot of information hardcoded: shipping partners, the way how the direct traking link is handled, text that is included in the email to the customer.

+Please excuse my coding style, I am new to this and still learning!

 WHAT THE PLUGIN DOES:
 1. Inside woocommerce orders on the dashboard you can specify the shipping partner, tracking number and tracking link for the order. (at this moment only one set of info per order)